 Your domain name is a valuable asset of your company, and you need to maintain control of it.
 Accidentally paying a domain name bill that seems official could have undesirable consequences, like inadvertently transferring control of your domain to one of these unscrupulous companies.

 What you can do

 The best solution for our clients is to have us monitor, renew, and pay for your domain name on your behalf.
-That way your domain bill will always come from Vivid Image, and there isn’t any question of its legitimacy.
+That way, your domain bill will always come from Vivid Image, and there isn’t any question of its legitimacy.

 Since October 2003, registrars are required to contact domain owners once a year to verify that their contact information is correct.
 These are valid emails.

-If you receive a notice to verify your contact information, please take a minute to look at the information that’s listed on your domain and make sure it’s correct.
+If you receive a notice to verify your contact information, please take a minute to look at the information listed on your domain and make sure it’s correct.
 Again, if you’re ever confused or question the legitimacy of a request related to your domain name, give us a call.
-We’ll be happy to help insure your online safety.
+We’ll be happy to help ensure your online safety.

-Protecting your company assets is important and that includes your domain name.
+Protecting your company assets is important, and that includes your domain name.
 Know who your domain name is registered with and who manages it.
 Vivid Image will purchase, renew, and manage your domain names for you, but we don’t own them.
 They are yours, and we will not attempt to hold on to them if you decide to manage them yourself.

 You may also need the article: “What exactly is a domain name, and why do I need it?”